 pf.conf needed to access the Salt

-Once these additions have been made to the
+Once this addition has been made to the

 pf.conf the rules will need to